Wednesday, 15 July 2020

-While I would dearly love to see the back of Trump, as a historian of Georgian Britain, I reject the claim that George III was a tyrant.
-Trump is incomparably worse as a leader and a man than King George was.
+As a historian of Georgian Britain, I reject the claim that George III was a tyrant.
+In my opinion, the evidence shows that Trump is incomparably worse as a leader and a man than King George was.

-The king had his flaws but an urge to despotism was not one of them.
-He was not a narcissistic sociopath.
+George III had flaws, but an urge to despotism was not one of them.
+He was sometimes obstinate but he was not a narcissistic sociopath.
 He remained faithful to Queen Charlotte, his wife of 60 years and mother of his 15 children, poor lady.
 Unlike most monarchs, he never took a mistress.
+Maybe it would have been better if he had.

 As king, he was a strong supporter of the sciences and arts.
 He gave a large portion of his income to charity.
-He amassed a library of more than 65,000 volumes, and the collection was open to scholars of the day, including Samuel Johnson and Joseph Priestley.
-The collection is now part of the British Library.
+He amassed a library of more than 65,000 volumes, and opened the collection to scholars including Samuel Johnson and Joseph Priestley.
+The collection is now part of the British Library and belongs to everyone.

-Neither George I nor George II, the first two Hanoverian kings, was popular.
+The first two Hanoverian kings were highly unpopular.
 They preferred their native Hanover to England and spent long periods of time there.
 Many British people referred to both of them as "German George."

 Initially, George III had little to do with the actions that angered the American colonists.
 They were devised by the king's ministers and approved by Parliament.
 The king opposed some of them, notably the Stamp Act of 1765.
 Part of that was personal.
 He detested the architect of the Stamp Act, Prime Minister George Grenville.